Directory

 Why Study Business Economics at Northwest

-According to the Bureau of Labor Statistics, the job outlook for economists is projected to increase by 6% in the coming decade.
+According to the Bureau of Labor Statistics, the job outlook for economists is projected to increase by six percent in the coming decade.
 That's a pretty steady increase!
 As we continue to transition into a technology-driven workplace, the need for data analysis and trend research will only continue to increase.
 If you find yourself interested in these tasks, we encourage you to consider this program.

 At Northwest, economics majors are taught by faculty who have received Faculty Excellence Awards and the Governor’s Award for Excellence in Teaching.
 Classes are small, and upper-level courses have an average of fewer than 10 students.